Do More with Less with 5-Axis Machining

 Need Highly Skilled Operators to Program

 As 5-axis is more complex, there is no doubt that more skilled operators are required.
 There needs to be a good understanding of machine motion, good 3D visualization skills, the ability to create appropriate tool paths and more extensive knowledge of CAM software.
 Of note, while having a skilled machinist will help you maximize the capabilities of 5-axis, the control and software of the machine is equally important.
-And, with good training from a reputable and knowledgeable machine tool partner such as Productivity, this obstacle is easily overcome.
+And, with good training from a reputable and knowledgeable machine tool partner such as Productivity and MMT Productivity, this obstacle is easily overcome.

-Master the Art of 5-Axis Machining with Productivity
+Master the Art of 5-Axis Machining with Productivity and MMT Productivity

 While 5-axis machining may seem daunting, it is a great way to differentiate your shop from your competitors, and it will pay back huge dividends.
 With 5-axis machining you’ll produce parts more efficiently, faster and with higher accuracy, increase the range of work you can do, and open up areas of production that you didn’t even consider possible.
 With the done-in-one approach, your machine operators can spend more time managing additional machines.
 You can count on 5-axis to reap benefits for years to come.

 If this information has piqued your interest in and appeased some of your fears of 5-axis machining, then we can help get you on the right path to 5-sided machining.
-At Productivity, we understand that moving to five-axis machining is a big investment.
+At Productivity and MMT Productivity, we understand that moving to five-axis machining is a big investment.
 We’ll work with you to assess your manufacturing operations, and with multiple lines of high quality 5-axis machines, we’ll match the correct machine to your application.
 All this supported by applications and service staff who are highly skilled in 5-axis technology.
 We’ll make sure you get the right machine, and get it into production quickly, with strong support and machine training.
 Check out our lines of 5-axis machines – Haas, Matsuura MX, MAM72 and CUBLEX Series, Makino Vertical and Horizontal 5-axis, Hwacheon.

-Productivity has a great archived webinar entitled “Maximizing Your 5-Axis Machine – Part 1: Considerations to Meet Expectations” that will give the info you need to get your facility ready for 5-axis Machining.
+We have a great archived webinar entitled “Maximizing Your 5-Axis Machine – Part 1: Considerations to Meet Expectations” that will give the info you need to get your facility ready for 5-axis Machining.
 Sign up here to watch this pre-recorded webinar.